 NIB Preferred Provider

 Good oral health is important for children from an early age.
-Baby teeth (or primary teeth) play an important role in tooth development - it is recommended that a child visit the children's dentist from as early as the age of one.
+Baby teeth (or primary teeth) play an important role in tooth development - it is recommended that a child should visit a dentist from as early as the age of one.
 Yes, children can be nervous or apprehensive about visiting the dentist, but our highly-sought-after Bankstown dentists will do their best to ensure the experience is comfortable for your child.

 Our Bankstown dental centre offers children's dentistry services including:

-- Children's dental check-ups
+- Children's general dental check-ups

 - Children's fluoride treatments